Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Polynomiality and consequences

 \section{Polynomiality and consequences}

-Let us next consider configurations on wedges of spheres.
-As we let the number of spheres vary, the compactly supported cohomology acquires the structure of a polynomial functor, as shown in this section.
+Let us next consider configurations on $X$ for $X$ a wedge of spheres.
+As we let the number of spheres vary, the compactly supported cohomology acquires the structure of a polynomial functor evaluated on the vector space $\tilde{H}^*(X)$, as shown in this section.

 \begin{rmk} Having a single polynomial functor compute the cohomology of $F(X,n)$ for any finite wedge of spheres constrains the functor and endows it with further structure that one would not have expected.
-For example consider the following three cases: \begin{enumerate} \item For configurations on a wedge of $1$-spheres, the cohomology is closely related to the algebraic construction of Hochschild-Pirashvili homology as an exponential Outer functor, see \cite{PV18}.
-On the other hand, the configuration spaces admit a Fox-Neuwirth cell decomposition with cells in only the top two dimensions, freely permuted by the symmetric group.
+For example consider the following three cases: \begin{enumerate} \item For configurations on a wedge of $1$-spheres, the cohomology is closely related to the algebraic construction of Hochschild--Pirashvili homology as an exponential functor, see \cite{PV18}.
+On the other hand, the configuration spaces admit a Fox-Neuwirth cell decomposition\footnote{This is a decomposition into locally closed sets that become cells of the one-point compactification.} with cells in only the top two dimensions, freely permuted by the symmetric group.
 This gives a free presentation of the cohomology as an $\SymGroup$-module, leading to rather efficient calculations -- details in \S\ref{section:2-step}.

 \item For configurations on a wedge of $2$-spheres, the ambient space $X= \bigvee_{i=1}^g S^2$ can be realized as a complex algebraic curve of genus $g$.
 The cohomology in question thus admits a mixed Hodge structure, and an action by the Galois group of $\Q$.
 Moreover, for a single sphere $F(\mathbb{C}P^1,n) \cong PSL_2(\C)\times \ModuliCurve{0,n}$, which explains the appearance of these moduli spaces in our calculations below.